 - Appointment of legal guardians for any children under 16.

-- Provision for any pets to be cared for.
+- Provision for any pets to be cared for by a trusted individual.

-- Specific legacies––you may wish to give certain articles and/or fixed cash legacies to specific persons/charities.
+- Specific legacies—you may wish to give certain articles and/or fixed cash legacies to specific persons or charities.

 Enhanced Will and Estate Planning Services

 Your situation might require more expert advice, such as:

 - Consideration of future care home costs.